subham067/task-management-app/README.md

 - **`GlobalStyles.js`**: Global CSS styles applied across the app for consistent look and feel.

+### `db.json`

+- **`db.json`**: A file used for local development with a mock API server.
+It simulates the backend database and provides endpoints for tasks data.
+This file allows for quick setup and testing of the frontend application without requiring a real backend server.
+It is typically used in conjunction with tools like [json-server](https://github.com/typicode/json-server) to create a REST API for development purposes.

 ### File Descriptions

 - **`App.js`**: The root component that integrates all other components.
 Manages global state and renders the main UI, including task filtering and the task list.